neilm-fourjs/njms_demos/njm_demo/README.md

 ```

 ## GWC-JS Customizations
+So far I've:
-So far I've only customized the colours, header text / logo and footer text.
+* customized the colours, header text / logo and footer text.
+* Change the text in the 'ApplicationHostMenu' to show data from a custom lable ( ie basket values )

 What I'd like to do:
 * Make the header scroll up with the page, rather than staying fixed.
 * Make the header menu bar so if scrolled up it get anchored at the top so always there
 * Make the footer anchored to the bottom of the page ( instead of the screen )
-* Add an application field to the 'header menu bar' to show data & buttons. ( ie order amount / checkout button )
+* Add buttons to the 'ApplicationHostMenu'. ( ie sign-in & checkout button )